 What is Mendeleev Periodic Table?

 In 1869, a Russian chemist Dmitri Mendeleev and a German chemist Lothar Meyer proposed a tabulation of periodic elements on the basis of periodic recurrence of properties.
-In 1864, before Mendeleev, an English chemist John Newlands arranged the elements in order of atomic mass where every eight elements has similar properties.
-He referred the peculiar relationship as the law of octaves.
-However, this law could not be applied for the elements beyond Calcium.
-Therefore, it was not accepted by the scientific community.
+In 1864, before Mendeleev, an English chemist John Newlands arranged the elements in order of atomic mass where every eight elements have similar properties.
+He referred to the peculiar relationship as the “law of octaves”.
+However, we cannot make his law for the elements beyond Calcium.
+Therefore, the scientific community did not accept it.

 Compared to the Newland’s classification, Mendeleev’s classification system has a great improvement for two reasons.
-First factor is, it grouped the elements together more accurately according to their properties.
-Second, it made the possible prediction of the properties of several elements that had not been discovered by that time.
-For example, Mendeleev proposed the existence of an unknown element called eka-aluminum and predicted number of its properties.
-(Eka-Meaning in Sanskrit is ‘first’, thus eka-aluminum would be the first element in the aluminum group).
-When gallium was discovered after four years, its properties remarkably matched the predicted properties of eka-aluminum.
+The first factor is, it grouped the elements together more accurately according to their properties.
+Second, it made the possible prediction of the properties of several undiscovered-elements.
+For example, Mendeleev proposed the existence of an unknown element called eka-aluminum and predicted a number of its properties.
+(Eka-Meaning in Sanskrit is ‘first’.
+Thus eka-aluminum is the first element in the aluminum group).
+When scientists discovered gallium after four years, its properties remarkably matched the predicted properties of eka-aluminum.

-In Mendeleev periodic table, there were 66 known elements.
-By 1900, another 30 elements were added to the list, filling some of the empty spaces in the table.
+In Mendeleev periodic table, 66 elements are there.
+By 1900, another 30 elements scientists added to the list, filling some of the empty spaces in the table.

 What is Modern Periodic Table?

-The modern periodic table is considered the outermost ground-state electron configuration of the elements.
-According to the type of subshell being filled, the elements are divided into categories; the representative elements, noble gases, the transition elements (or transition metals) and the actinides.
-The representative elements are (also called main group elements) the groups in IA to 7A, which all the elements have incompletely filled s or p subshells of the highest principle quantum number.
+The modern periodic table considers the outermost ground-state electron configuration of the elements.
+According to the type of subshell that fills with electrons, we can divide the elements into categories; the representative elements, noble gases, the transition elements (or transition metals) and the actinides.
+The representative elements are (we call them main group elements) the groups in IA to 7A, which all the elements have incompletely filled s or p subshells of the highest principle quantum number.
 With the exception of Helium (He) all the 8A elements have filled p-subshell.

 The transition metals are the elements of 1B and 3B through 8B, where molecules have incompletely filled d-subshells.
-The lanthanides and actinides are sometimes called f-block elements since those elements have incompletely filled f-orbitals.
+The lanthanides and actinides are sometimes called f-block elements since those elements have incomplete f-orbitals.